San Antonio Powers Of Attorney

 Few things are more difficult than watching a loved one’s health decline.
 What may be even more challenging though, is knowing that your loved one’s preferences for medical care may not be followed, or seeing unpaid bills piling up.
 If you are concerned that an elderly family member may become incapable of making sound decisions, establishing a power of attorney can help ensure you are able to enforce your loved one’s wishes.

-I help families throughout San Antonio use estate planning tools — such as powers of attorney — to protect their loved ones.
+We help families throughout San Antonio use estate planning tools — such as powers of attorney — to protect their loved ones.
 Options for powers of attorney include:

 - Durable powers of attorney: When durable powers of attorney are created, it allows another person to make medical decisions on your behalf.
 A power of attorney can help ensure your preferences for medical treatment or end-of-life care are followed.